List of The Drew Carey Show episodes: Season 8 (2002–03)

 In the fall of 2002, Winfred-Louder closed and the set became the office of online retailer Neverending Store.
 Drew, Mimi, and Nigel were hired (the latter as a janitor, but was written out of the series).
 Steve Carey was phased out as well.
-Kate O'Brien leaves the series after the 2nd episode as she is marrying a fighter pilot and was quickly replaced with Kellie Newmark (Cynthia Watros), an old high school friend of Drew's who had been working as a stripper.
+Kate O'Brien leaves the series after the second episode as she is marrying a fighter pilot and was quickly replaced with Kellie Newmark (Cynthia Watros), an old high school friend of Drew's who had been working as a stripper.

 Season 9 (2004)

 The last season was mainly focused on Kellie's evolving relationship with Drew from friend to girlfriend to being pregnant with his child.
 Mr. Wick makes a return for the last two episodes.
 Season 9 did not air in production order.
 The following list represents the order in which they were originally broadcast rather than the correct production order.

-Based on production code and story line, the correct order for season 9 is most likely the following:
+Based on production code and storyline, the correct order for season 9 is most likely the following: